DedalusProject/dedalus/docs/machines/stampede/stampede_gcc.rst

-Building with gcc/mvapich2 stack
+Building with gcc/mvapich2 stack (deprecated; do not use on Stampede)
 ***************************************************************************
-(based on Jeff's notes for Trestles)

 .. note ::

-  GCC installation instructions appear at top; for now do GCC with openblas.

-  Intel ifort instructions appear at bottom.
-Do these with MKL.
+  These GCC installation instructions are deprecated, owing to a lack of library support for new versions of mvapich2.
+On stampede, use the Intel build instructions.
+We're retaining these instructions for now as a basis for future gcc builds.

 Modules